StarPlayrX/XPC123/README.md

 # XPC123

-Made these example two apps of a mach service that works with both Application clients and command line utilities.
+Made these example two Swift apps of a mach service that works with both Application clients and command line utilities.

 Started with Apple's XPC Service template with Swift, but Apple's does not work with external applications making it a reason to abandon their approach.
 By converting it to a mach service with very little code changes, this allows any app or cli to use the mach service.